-8. How will my child be included in activities outside the early years setting including trips?
+- How will my child be included in activities outside the early years setting including trips?

 The setting ensures that outings are available and suitable for all children.
-If necessary we will consult families and carers to agree a risk assessment and develop strategies to overcome difficulties for individuals.
+If necessary we will consult families to agree a risk assessment and develop strategies to overcome difficulties for individuals.
 We ensure a high ratio of adults to children on local visits and trips and parents are often invited to join us.

-9. How accessible is the early years setting environment?
+- How accessible is the early years setting environment?
 (Indoors and Outdoors)

-10. How will the early years setting prepare and support my child to join the early years setting, transfer to a new setting/school?
+- How will the early years setting prepare and support my child to join the early years setting, transfer to a new setting/school?

-The Pre School has a ‘settling in’ procedure and families are invited to come and look around during sessions.
+The pre-school has a ‘settling in’ procedure and families are invited to come and look around during sessions.
 The settling period is flexible and parents are welcome to spend as much time as is necessary with us to settle their child.

 We work very closely with the Reception Class Teacher, Head Teacher and SENCO in Northchapel Primary School and transition sessions are planned during the Summer Term.
 We have also built links with other local early year’s settings and Primary Schools to enable us to speak to staff and ensure smooth transitions.
 Children’s Learning Journals are passed on to new settings as well as all documents and Individual Plans for children with additional needs.
 If there are any particular concerns or difficulties, we can arrange meetings with the school, key person and parents

-11. How are the early years setting’s resources allocated and matched to children’s special educational needs?
+- How are the early years setting’s resources allocated and matched to children’s special educational needs?

+All resources are accessible to all children and some funding may be available to support your child in the pre-school if required.
+We also have access to resources from Northchapel Primary School.
 The key person will identify specific resources which may be appropriate for your child, when planning their next steps.
 Many resources have been accessed online by staff to provide ideas and visual prompts.

-12. How is the decision made about what type and how much support my child will receive?
+- How is the decision made about what type and how much support my child will receive?

 Depending on your child’s needs, outside professional help may be accessed.
 The nursery will liaise with you and other professionals to decide the most appropriate intervention.
 The SENCO will prepare Individual Plans to reach achievable goals.
 This is done with your input and your feedback is part of the process.
 These plans will be regularly reviewed to ensure development and learning.

-13. How are parents involved in the early years setting?
+- How are parents involved in the early years setting?
 How can I be involved?

-14. Who can I contact for further information?
+- Who can I contact for further information?

 Little Oaks Preschool Manager (SENCO/INCO) - Sharon Hill